 In this era of dash cams, if you rise to a situation – no matter how much you’re provoked – in a confrontational manner you run the risk of having your licence revoked if a complaint is submitted to the local authority.

 In the footage, it might not be clear why you were provoked but no council or company wants a taxi driver on their books that is considered a danger to the public.

 Speaking of dash cams, it might be a good idea to install one in your vehicle.
 Not only would this be able to capture what’s going on in front of you, it’s a good road rage deterrent - it’s surprising what a quick point at the camera can do when an aggressive driver gets out of their vehicle walks in your direction.

 Not only that, it might make you a better driver, too.

 At the end of each day, take time to reflect on what’s gone before.

 If you are able to recognise when you're becoming stressed, angry or impatient while driving, you will be better equipped to deal with these emotions.
 Try to find time occasionally to reflect on your driving and think about how mood or stress has affected your actions.

-The road can be a stressful arena to work in, so it’s important you go into every day with the right mindset and not looking for confrontation.
+The road can be a stressful arena to work in, so it’s important you go into every day with the right mindset, understanding why you are stressed and not looking for confrontation.